Photo by D. Graham Slaughter

 The Annual Department of Natural Resources Acreage Report only reflects department owned land.
 This data is provided by the Real Property team in the Land

-Acquisition and Planning Unit of the Department of Natural Resources.
+Acquisition and Planning Unit.
 Our report is updated annually

-and tracks the state lands purchased by the Department of Natural
+and tracks the state lands purchased by the department.

 This single point of reference for tracking protected land in